-The City will act to reduce the number of poverty-level families by the following activities: Support economic development and neighborhood redevelopment programs through City general funds to create job opportunities for low and moderate income and poverty-level families, support small business retention, expansion and recruitment through the Economic Development Department.
+Actions planned to reduce the number of poverty-level families create job opportunities for low and moderate income and poverty-level families, support small business retention, expansion and recruitment through the Economic Development Department.
 The City is using remaining balances of previously received Section 108 loan guarantee funds for development of major projects in distressed areas, such as the Evans-Rosedale area.
-The City also provides local incentives to support large scale private economic development activities, particularly in the central city, such as the Renaissance Square retail development off Highway 287.
+The City also provides local incentives to support large scale private economic development off Highway 287.